koljagralla/turbogate/readme.md

 Generate complete OpenAPI 3.1 spec from your API.
 Turbogate uses [zod-to-open-api](https://github.com/asteasolutions/zod-to-openapi) under the hood to gather information regarding request and response data and automatically combines those with all information regarding paths, authorizers and some additional metadata.
 The result is a concise OpenAPI spec that is suitable to generate developer documentation pages or SDKs/clients.

-### DRY declaration and defintion of environment data and permissions
+### DRY declaration and definition of environment data and permissions
-Define all needed lambda environment variables and permissions once and attach them to lambdas IoC style.
+Define lambda environment variables and permissions once and attach them to lambdas IoC style.
 No more `myDynamoTable.grantRead(...)` a dozen times in your IaC code.

 ### Maximum adaptability
 Turbogate was developed with the modern TypeScript developer in mind.
 It (mostly) follows a functional approach instead of using classes.
 The code that defines an endpoint or authorizer is generated as fully adapatable boilerplate for you along with some recommdendations on what to look out for if you want to change it.
-This means while you of cause can use turbogate in full auto pilot to power code a 30+ endpoint API in a day you also could dive down deep into its mode of operation and precisely adjust most of it to your needs without having to change anything about the framework itself.
+This means, while you of cause can use turbogate in full auto pilot to power code a 30+ endpoint API in a day, you could as well dive down deep into its mode of operation and precisely adjust most of it to your needs without having to change anything about the framework itself.

 # Getting started
 The following step-by-step tutorial will show you how to setup turbogate in your CDK project.
 An example project with a small demo app can be found [here](https://github.com/koljagralla/turbogate-demo).
 Each step of the step-by-step instructions will link to a commit in that repo.
 However, it is a good idea to clone the repo and take a look at it locally.
 The repo is complete and ready to deploy.

-Assuming you use yarn.
-Adapt to your package manager if needed.
+All examples user yarn, adapt to your package manager if needed.

 ### Prerequisites
-Turbogate heavily utizilizes [Zod](https://github.com/colinhacks/zod) to define and validate inbound, outbound and config data structures.
+Turbogate heavily utilizes [Zod](https://github.com/colinhacks/zod) to define and validate inbound, outbound and config data structures.
 You should at least have a basic understanding on how to use Zod.

 It is also a good idea to have a look at [zod-to-openapi](https://github.com/asteasolutions/zod-to-openapi) in case you want to make use of the OpenAPI spec generation feature.
-You do not need to set anything up, everything is wired up for you.
+You do not need to set anything up.
+Everything is wired up for you.
 But you should know the [`.openapi(...)`-method](https://github.com/asteasolutions/zod-to-openapi?tab=readme-ov-file#the-openapi-method)

 The `moduleResolution` in your `tsconfig.json` needs to be set to `Node16` (or another supported strategy, see *Why?*).
 You need to set the `module` field accordingly (e.g. also `Node16`).
 <details>